How Long Do Old Seeds Last? (Chart Included)

 According to Oregon State University, vigor is the “ability of those seeds to produce normal seedlings under less than optimum or adverse growing conditions similar to those which may occur in the field.”

-That is, the ability of your plants to survive in the ground outside with all the elements working against them (even if they’ve been hardened off), as opposed to being coddled inside in a cozy baggie.
+In layman’s terms, vigor is the ability of your plants to survive outside with all the elements working against them (even if they’ve been hardened off), as opposed to being coddled indoors under grow lights or controlled conditions.

 Bean seedling with great vigor